theboxmage/FFXIVBot/README.md

 # FFXIVBot
-Bot for my FFXIV FC, Angels of Darkness, implementation instructions will be added later.
+Bot for my FFXIV FC, Faylinn, implementation instructions will be added later.